T

 • Cash (Yen)Essential

-While card acceptance is growing, many smaller establishments and transport options are cash-only.
+While card acceptance is increasing, many smaller establishments and some transport options are cash-only.

 Clothing